polystat/odin/docs/analysis/unjustified_assumption_analyzer.md

 ```
 ### Inlining algorithm:
 0. All objects are extracted from the AST
-1. Every AST-object is converted into the 'Object' data strucutre
+1. Every AST-object is converted into the 'Object' data structure
 2. Each created 'Object' is processed as follows:
    2.1 All calls in the object are processed, while non-call binds are returned as is.
    2.1.1 Replace occurrences of formal parameters in the method body with the argument values.